 Vintage behind glass – MoMa and more

-Of course we visited a few musea, just to get near the old (and vintage stuff).
+Of course we visited a few museums, just to get near the old (and vintage stuff).
 See what I saw in the Vintage Man Stuff department of the Museum of Modern Art, did not expect that!
+Some real behind-glass vintage in New York.

 There was a great exposition with pictures from different photographers.
 Pictures depicting the 1950, 1960 and 1970’s.
 Most from that period are displaying the style.
 The Sunset picture is a great example of vintage still existing today!
 The 3 cameras are the private property of world famous Photographer Stephan Shore.